 |4,||Place on Palette||Place the color in the palette you desire.|

 You need to always start with a canvas.
 If you do not want to keep the canvas, you can always delete it, but to import any photos into Procreate, you must first start with a blank canvas.

 Here are a few things to remember when importing a photo to use to get a color for your palette:

 - Make the light of the photo is good quality.
 Light can make a difference as to what shade the color will ultimately be.
 Procreate will read the color exactly as it sees the color, so if there is shading, it will read the color as darker than the actual color.

 - Check or photograph the color in sunlight – One of the best ways to check the true color of something is to look at the color in sunlight.
 Many light bulbs can change the color tone.

-- Check the color on your screen – I find when checking a color on a screen that the Apple Retina screens can make a difference and will give you a more true color reading than some other screens.
+- Check the color on your screen – I find when checking a color on a screen, the Apple Retina screens can make a difference and give you a more true color reading than some other screens.

-- Where you press, that is where Procreate will read the color value – Where you press on the photo that is where Procreate will read the value.
-If some parts have shaded areas it will read it as darker and then other places as lighter, so be sure where you press is the color value you actually want.
+- Where you press, Procreate will read the color value – Where you press on the photo, that is where Procreate will read the value.
+If some parts have shaded areas, it will read it as darker and then other places as lighter, so be sure where you press is the color value you actually want.

-We have tried to use both the Apple Pen and also our finger to find the color and we have found that pressing down with our finger onto the iPad screen is a much easier method to find the color value than by using the Apple Pencil.
-We are not sure why this is the case, but we recommend that you use your finger to press onto the screen to find the color value.
+We have tried to use both the Apple Pen and our finger to find the color, and we have found that pressing down with our finger onto the iPad screen is a much easier method to find the color value than by using the Apple Pencil.
+We are not sure why this is the case, but we recommend using your finger to press onto the screen to find the color value.